rsahlin/varg-engine/README.md

 Transmission intensity goes from 1 down to 1 / 2PI as dispersion goes up.
 Irradiance Map (Spherical Harmonics) is calculated in same way as the transmissive light.
 Environment map reflections use first rule of FBLS.

+**The second rule of Fresnel Based Light Shading**

+The second rule of Fresnel Based Light Shading is to never, and I really mean never, bake or combine factors affecting light distribution into colors.
+While this may seem like an optimization at first glance it prohibits proper light calculations.
+Examples of this is how glTF handles metals - the ior cannot be set so the reflective power is baked into the material color.
+This will give inconsistent result compared to having the metallic ior and color.

+Another example is glTF sheen extension - here there is no factor to specify amount of light that interacts with the perpendicular fibres.
+It's baked into the sheen color - this will also give inconsistent results, the factor is needed to calculate amount of light that proceeds to interact with the base material.

 # The VARG - Engine - A Fresnel Based Light Shader